 The Regina Speed Skating Club (RSSC) is the home of speed skating in Regina.
 We welcome new and current members!
 While most new skaters join us in the fall, you are welcome at any time just let us know you are interested and we will help you.

 The RSSC was formed in 1965 to:

-The Regina Speed Skating Club meets on Tuesdays and Thursdays at Staples Area for Short Track practices in the fall and moves to our Long Track Oval at Mount Pleasant Park as soon as the weather is cold enough for us to make the ice safe for the skaters, usually in early January.
+The Regina Speed Skating Club meets on Tuesdays and Thursdays at 7:00pm at Staples Arena for Short Track practices in the fall and moves to our Long Track Oval at Mount Pleasant Park as soon as the weather is cold enough for us to make the ice safe for the skaters, usually in early January.
 Our older skaters also practice at least one other day per week as well to help further hone their skills and improve their endurance.

 RSSC hosts short and long track competitions usually around the end of November and early February... be sure to come out and cheer skaters from around Saskatchewan on or give us a hand as a volunteer.

 The Regina Club is run 100% by volunteers.
 This includes everything from coaches and officials to the Club’s Executive are all volunteers.
 In fact everyone within the Club is encouraged to participate as we try to maintain that “one big family” feeling.

 Who Can Join?

 Speed skating is a sport open to girls, boys, men and women from age four and up.
 This is a wonderful life-long sport.
 Some ability on skates is an asset in getting started but regular practice and enthusiasm will quickly result in improved skills for both recreational skating and racing.
 Members of our Club can be active skaters or associate members who assist as Club officers, competition officials or those who generally support Club activities.

 RSSC - Part of a larger Speed Skating Family

 Saskatchewan Amateur Speed Skating Association (SASSA)